 The Story.
 The Call.
 The Startup.

-It was in that last article that I shared how the synchronicity of my personal story, the voice that guided the pivot from my last startup to following my life purpose, and the book Thrive, inspired me to build a soulful social network to help women and women-owned businesses flourish in their health, their hearts and their lives.
+It was in that last article that I shared how the synchronicity of my personal story, the voice that guided the pivot from my last startup to following my life purpose, and the book Thrive: The Third Metric to Redefining Success and Creating a Life of Well-Being, Wisdom, and Wonder, inspired me to build a soulful social network to help woman and woman-owned businesses flourish in their health, their hearts and their lives.

 Our stories are so powerful.
 It's through our stories that we're truly able to empower, enrich, inspire, learn, heal and grow.
 We can use our stories to create a community where women share honestly, connect deeply and create positive change in their lives and the lives of women all of the world.
 Yes, I said the world because we can start the ripple effect of spreading so much love and compassion so people can start to heal.